algolia/algoliasearch-netlify/README.md

 The Algolia Crawler supports JavaScript-rendered websites, but we don't yet expose this option in the plugin.
 Please [contact us](mailto:support@algolia.com) to enable it.

+### My website is password protected<!-- omit in toc -->

+If you have configured the password protection through your Netlify site's settings, the Crawler will automatically use this password to crawl your website.

 ### I want to extract more information from my pages<!-- omit in toc -->

 While the Algolia Crawler offers extended record customization, the plugin currently provides a single, default extraction strategy.